Biden to sign bill making Juneteenth a federal holiday - WTMJ

 “Our federal holidays are purposely few in number and recognize the most important milestones,” said Rep. Carolyn Maloney, D-N.Y.
 “I cannot think of a more important milestone to commemorate than the end of slavery in the United States.”

-“Can you imagine?” said the rather short Jackson Lee.
+“Can you imagine?” said Jackson Lee.
 “I will be standing maybe taller than Sen. Cornyn, forgive me for that, because it will be such an elevation of joy.”

-The Senate passed the bill a day earlier under a unanimous consent agreement that expedites the process for considering legislation.
+The Senate passed the bill on Tuesday under a unanimous consent agreement that expedites the process for considering legislation.
 It takes just one senator’s objection to block such agreements.

-“Please, let us do as the Senate.
-Vote unanimously for passage,” Rep. David Scott, D-Ga., pleaded with his colleagues.

 The vote comes as lawmakers struggle to overcome divisions on police reform legislation following the killing of George Floyd by police and as Republican state legislators push what experts say is an unprecedented number of bills aimed at restricting access to the ballot box.
 While Republicans say the goal is to prevent voter fraud, Democrats contend that the measures are aimed at undermining minority voting rights.